 - The Charter (second edition) - supportive resources

-A range of resources to support the use of the Charter will be released on 8 August 2019.
+A range of resources to support the use of the Charter are available.

-The first edition of the Charter, guides and translated versions.
+Find out more about the first edition of the Charter, including guides and translated versions.

 If you have any questions about the Charter, please contact the Partnering with Consumers team on (02) 9126 3600 or by email at firstname.lastname@example.org.